top of page

 What makes these projects meaningful is the connection that forms with each client.
 Before beginning a custom ceramic wedding bowl, I like to learn about the couple; the location of the wedding, the colors in their invitation, decor, and the overall feeling they want to capture.
 Some are drawn to coastal tones and organic textures, while others prefer classic whites or touches of metallic.
 Those details guide everything from the glaze to the form of the bowl.

-The process typically takes six to eight weeks from start to finish.
-After forming, the piece dries completely before the first bisque firing.
-Then I apply glazes by hand, layering color and texture to achieve the right depth and tone.
-It’s a slow and thoughtful stage where even a small variation in brushwork can change the final look.
-Once glazed, the bowl is high fired for strength and durability.
+• Glazing by Hand Once bisqued, I apply glazes by hand, layering color and texture to create the right depth and tone.
+It’s a slow and thoughtful stage where even a slight variation in brushwork can change the final look.
+After glazing, the piece is high fired for strength and durability.

 By the end, the bowl isn’t just a gift but, a reflection of a couple’s story, translated into clay.
 Each wedding commission feels like a collaboration built on trust, artistry, and shared vision.
 The result is a piece meant to be loved for decades, one that carries meaning well beyond the wedding day.